 Conclusion

-Dog shedding is a common and healthy way to remove its coat to maintain a healthy balance and body temperature.
-It is essential because it helps them enjoy every season and stay fit with healthy skin.
+Dog shedding is a common and healthy way to remove a dog's coat to maintain a healthy balance and body temperature.
+It is essential because it helps dogs enjoy every season and stay fit with healthy skin.

 Shedding may be seasonal or year-round, but symptoms like skin redness, flakes, bumps, complete hair loss, or patch shedding are not healthy and need treatment immediately.
 So, when you feel like your dog is not shedding usually, could you take it to the vet as soon as possible?